Azure-Samples/container-apps-azapi-terraform/README.md

 For more information, see [Overview of the Terraform AzAPI provider](https://docs.microsoft.com/en-us/azure/developer/terraform/overview-azapi-provider).

-## Deploy the sample.
+## Deploy the sample

+All the resources deployed by the modules share the same name prefix.
+Make sure to configure a name prefix by setting a value for the `resource_prefix` variable defined in the `variables.tf` file.
+If you set the value of the `resource_prefix` variable to an empty string, the `main.tf` module will use a `random_string` resource to automatically create a name prefix for the Azure resources.
 You can use the `deploy.sh` bash script to deploy the sample:

 ```bash
 #!/bin/bash